Branched It\^o formula and natural It\^o-Stratonovich isomorphism: Algebraic preliminaries

 \end{theorem} We note that symmetry of \(\lAngle \argument, \argument\rAngle\) corresponds to commutativity of the product; the result holds more generally for non-symmetric brackets and non-commutative bialgebra products.
-Applied to our setting, we have that the free commutative product on forests, written in \(\tens(\cP) \cong_\top \hck\), can be recovered from the projection \(\pi\) by (\(m^h\) and \(n^h\) defined as in \Cref{coalgebra_prop}).
+Applied to our setting, we have that the free commutative product on forests, written in \(\tens(\cP) \cong_\top \hck\), can be recovered from the \(\mathbf{B}_\infty\) Bracket operation associated to it.
+From this we deduce that under the isomorphism $\tee$ the product $\cdot$ is not free any more.

-\begin{corollary} Let \(p_1,\dotsc,p_n,q_1,\dotsc,q_m\in\cP\).
+\begin{corollary} Let \(p_1,\dotsc,p_m,q_1,\dotsc,q_n\in\cP\).
 Then